 Side Effects and Reactions:

 Milnacipran Hydrochloride component in the medicine Savella might also have some inactive ingredients or substances that can lead to serious allergic reactions or other problems.
-Hence, before consumption of the medication, inform the doctor about all your medical history including: kidney disease, personal or family history of glaucoma, liver disease, personal or family history of psychiatric disorders (such as bipolar or manic-depressive disorder), personal or family history of suicide attempts, high blood pressure, heart problems.
-If these side effects stays for longer time or worsen, consult the doctor as soon as possible.
+Hence, before consumption of the medication, inform the doctor about all your medical history including kidney disease, personal or family history of glaucoma, liver disease, personal or family history of psychiatric disorders (such as bipolar or manic-depressive disorder), personal or family history of suicide attempts, high blood pressure, heart problems.
+If these side effects stay for a longer time or worsen, consult the doctor as soon as possible.

 What is Savella?

 Savella affects certain chemicals in the brain called neurotransmitters.
 An abnormality in these chemicals is thought to be related to fibromyalgia.

 Can Savella share with others?